peeramid-labs/eds/README.md

 - **Repositories:**
   - Stateful, permissioned contracts allowing developers to manage resources and versions.
-  - Not indexed by `CodeIndex` and expected to return `IDistribution` interface-compatible contracts when used for resource distribution.
+  - May return `IDistribution` interface-compatible contracts when made for distributor clients.
+  - May return anything when made to be consumed by distributions.

 #### Distributor Domain